-- 4. Money market funds, defined as fixed income securities having a maturity of less than one year; provided: - a.
-All issues shall meet or exceed Standard & Poor's A1, or Moody's P1 credit rating. - 5.
+- 4. Money market funds, defined as fixed income securities having a maturity of less than one year; provided: - All issues shall meet or exceed Standard & Poor's A1, or Moody's P1 credit rating. - 5.
 The use of unhedged and/or leveraged derivatives will not be allowed in any form.

-C. Intercontinental Real Estate Fund
+C. Intercontinental & J.P.
+Morgan Real Estate Fund